EliziumNet/Loopz/resources/docs/bulk-renamer.md

 * Define the contents of the [Context](#parameter-ref.context) parameter
 * Define the regular expression and formatter parameters that need to be abstracted away and encapsulated
 * The higher level command

+## :green_salad: Recipes

+This section contains some examples that solve common renaming requirements.
+They are intended to give the reader a jump start in defining their own regular expressions and formatters to use with *Rename-Many*.